Dandruff Treatment Options: A Clinical Guide from Access Doctor

 | Stubborn thick scaling (psoriasis) | Cocois ointment (softening) | + corticosteroid application |

-When to seek urgent care: Seek prompt medical attention if your scalp condition spreads rapidly, develops signs of infection (pus, hot skin, severe pain), or is accompanied by joint pain or widespread skin involvement — these may indicate a more serious systemic condition.
+When to seek urgent care: Seek prompt medical attention if your scalp condition spreads rapidly, develops signs of infection (pus, hot skin, severe pain), or is accompanied by joint pain or widespread skin involvement.

 Access Doctor provides fast, clinician-reviewed online consultations for scalp conditions.
 GPhC-registered pharmacist independent prescribers.
 Discreet next-day delivery.